Yesterday after dropping Owen off at preschool, Ethan, Eliza and myself decided to suit up and go for a walk in the rain. Well, I walked, they rode.

 But she really loved the kitchen area.

 Part of her Christmas is probably going to be revamping the boys current kitchen set with new veggies and such for her to play with.
 Melissa and Doug make these awesome velcro fruits and veggies that the boys used to play with at Grandma Mary's house when they were little but I never bought for them.
-I may get some of these for her.
-Very cute stuff.

-Another very cool exhibit they have is a hand washing station.
 The children use a special soap, wash their hands then put their hands in a black light and it shows where they missed.
-Lots of great learning opportunities with these exhibits.
-I told you I rocked the mama 'hood on Thursday. :-)

 The last place we stopped before heading out